tengstrand/lein-polylith/readme.md

 When you get used to it, you will love this structure because everything lives where you expect to find it.
 The bases live in bases, components in components, systems in systems, development environments in environments and workspace interfaces in the interfaces’ src directory beneath the top namespace *se.example*.

-If you for example have the top namespace *com.a.b.c* and the component *user* then all its namespaces will live under the namespace path *com.a.b.c.user*.
+If you, for example, have the top namespace *com.a.b.c* and the component *user* then all its namespaces will live under the namespace path *com.a.b.c.user*.
 If the *user* component has a core namespace then it will automatically get the namespace *com.a.b.c.user.core*.

 Right now the plugin doesn’t support changing the name of the top namespace.
 The advice is therefore to think carefully when deciding the name of the top namespace.